How to review your artificial intelligence (AI) policy

 4. Key questions to ask to challenge the policy

-5. Examples from schools
+5. See examples of policies from schools

 Model policy from The Key